SummaryRead the full fact sheet

-- pregnancy check-up – you should have a general check-up before planning a pregnancy to discuss any health risks during pregnancy.
+- pregnancy check-up – have a general check-up before planning a pregnancy to discuss any pregnancy health risks.
 Once you are pregnant, regular antenatal checks help monitor your baby’s development, pick up abnormalities and assess your health.
 Tests include ultrasound scans, urine tests and blood tests.

 Heart health checks for women

 Health checks for heart disease may include:

 - blood pressure – have your blood pressure checked every two years after the age of 18.
 If your blood pressure is on the high side, or you have a personal or family history of high blood pressure, stroke or heart attack, it’s best to have it checked more frequently

 - blood tests – check your cholesterol levels and triglycerides.
 High levels may indicate an increased risk of heart disease.
-If you’re over 45, you should have these blood tests once every five years.
+If you’re over 45, it is recommended that you have these blood tests once every five years.
 If you’re at high risk of cardiovascular disease, it is recommended that you be tested every year or two

 - weight check – being overweight is a significant risk factor for many health conditions, including cardiovascular disease and diabetes.
 Ask your doctor to check your body mass index (BMI) and waist measurement every two years.

 Diabetes health checks for women

 A common test for diabetes is the fasting blood sugar level test.
 This involves measuring the amount of glucose in your blood after you haven’t eaten for eight hours.
 Depending on your risk level, you will need to be tested every one to three years.